alex-petrenko/sample-factory/docs/07-advanced-topics/sync-async.md

 # Synchronous/Asynchronous RL

-Sample Factory version 2 supports two training modes: synchronous and asynchronous.
+Since version 2.0 Sample Factory supports two training modes: synchronous and asynchronous.
 You can switch between them by setting `--async_rl=False` or `--async_rl=True` in the command line.

 ## Synchronous RL